lanl-aea/waves/docs/tutorial_01_geometry.rst

 ``height``, and the Abaqus CAE model is saved with the name ``output_file``.
 One notable difference between the `Abaqus Scripting`_ documentation :cite:`ABAQUS` of Abaqus journal files is the use of the `PEP-8`_ style guide for package imports.
 Here, we order the imports according to the `PEP-8`_ style and avoid bulk imports to the file's namespace from Abaqus Python packages.
-It is also worth noting that Abaqus journal files use the the Abaqus Python environment *not* the SCons Python environment.
-See the `Abaqus Python Environment`_ documentation :cite:`ABAQUS` for more information on the Abaqus Python environment, noting that prior to Abaqus 2024 Python 2.7 is used, with Python 3 support being introduced in Abaqus 2024.
+It is also worth noting that Abaqus journal files use the Abaqus Python environment *not* the SCons Python environment.
+See the `Abaqus Python Environment`_ documentation :cite:`ABAQUS` for more information on the Abaqus Python environment, noting that prior to Abaqus 2024, Abaqus shipped with Python 2.7 instead of Python 3.
+The tutorials in this project supply journal files compatible with both Python 2.7 and Python 3.

 .. _tutorial_geometry_waves_command_line_interfaces: